dthree/wat/readme.md

 #### It shreds red tape like a frisky cat

 Wat's content is not perfect, it isn't formal and it isn't pedantic.
-Wat doesn't aim to provide letter-perfect, offical documentation for languages.
+Wat doesn't aim to provide letter-perfect, official documentation for languages.
 Work like that [is in good hands](https://developer.mozilla.org/en-US/).

 If you're building a web browser, refer to [W3C](http://www.w3.org/) for specifications.
 Wat is targeted for the 99.99% of us who have the basic familiarity with a library and simply need to look up API or usage samples.